-Now I'm thrilled to add this healthy fudge recipe from Sarah of Little Fig to our repertoire.
-She brings us a beautiful Healthy Paleo Fudge, a perfect snack for anytime of year, but especially nice for Christmas.
+Now I’m thrilled to add this healthy fudge recipe from Sarah of Little Fig to our repertoire.
+She brings us a beautiful Healthy Paleo Fudge, a perfect snack for any time of year, but especially nice for Christmas.

 As I shared over at Little Fig the other day, one of my family’s Christmas traditions that I particularly treasure is gifting homemade presents.

-I get a great kick out of gifts which are both truly enjoyable AND nourishing.
+I get a great kick out of gifts that are both truly enjoyable AND nourishing.
 I love the fact that it enables my kids to participate fully in the joy of giving too, and have taken to bookmarking recipes that we can enjoy trying out together.

 I also love whipping up allergy-free goodies for friends who might be missing certain treats.

-The two dairy-free gifts that I have been working on this year (as an added bonus, they are also gluten free) are Christmas Spiced Fig 'Butter' and the Festive Coconut Fudge that I am sharing with you today.
+The two dairy-free gifts that I have been working on this year (as an added bonus, they are also gluten-free) are Christmas Spiced Fig ‘Butter’ and the Festive Coconut Fudge that I am sharing with you today.

 More On this Paleo Fudge